whome09/ManagHunger/README.md

 ## Installation

-1. 1.Place `ManagHunger.jar` into your server’s `plugins` directory.
+1. Place `ManagHunger.jar` into your server’s `plugins` directory.
-2. 2.Restart the server.
+2. Restart the server.
-3. 3.Verify installation with `/managhunger check`.
+3. Verify installation with `/managhunger check`.

 ------